Świdnik: 21st Century

 In 2010, AgustaWetland acquired PZL-Swidnik.
 Following this, the factory began production of a new type of medium-lift military helicopter, the AgustaWestland AW149.

+In January 2023, Świdnik abolished their LGBT-free zone in response to fearing that they would stop receiving EU subsidies.

 Transport

 The S17 and the S12 expressways, still under construction in some areas, concurrently bypass Świdnik before diverging at Piaski; Lublin Airport, located on the town's outskirts, serves the whole voivodeship. Świdnik also has a rail station on a major line from Lublin towards Chełm and the border with Ukraine.